adrianzgaljic/ColorCalibration/README.md

 ### Using other color spaces

-Using color spaces other than RGB, like YUV or HSV, could produce better results?
+Could using color spaces other than RGB, like YUV or HSV, produce better results?

 ## Links
 https://stackoverflow.com/questions/35785663/map-one-cameras-colour-profile-to-another